ynedelchev/bgkalendar/README.md

 ````

 Each of the 5 12-year periods, is considered either male or female in an alternating sequence.
-Star day, which begins with the men's 12-year period, will be called male,
+Star day, which begins with the male 12-year period, will be called male,
 and one that begins with the female 12-year period would be called female.
 Within two consecutive star days (120 years), we can find all of the possible combinations of element, sex and animal.
 So the combination of element, sex and animal can be used to identify a date within a 120-year period.